Family Radio: Finances

+Ideology and teachings

-Central to Camping's teaching was the belief that the Bible is the Word of God and completely true.
-However, he emphasized, this does not mean that each sentence in the Bible is to be understood only literally.
-Rather, the meaning of individual Biblical passages needs to be interpreted in the light of two factors.
-The first is the context of the Bible as a whole.
-The second is its spiritual meaning: in Camping's words, "the Bible is an earthly story with a Heavenly meaning."
+Central to Camping's teaching was the belief that each sentence in the Bible is not to be understood only literally, but rather conveys multiple levels of cryptic meanings.
+In Camping's words, "the Bible is an earthly story with a Heavenly meaning."
 In Camping's publication, "We are Almost There!", he stated that certain Biblical passages pointed unquestionably to May 21, 2011, as the date of "Rapture", and pointed to October 21, 2011, as the end of the world.
 This event did not occur on May 21 or October 21 of that year, and no acknowledgment of false teaching has yet been offered concerning the October 21 event.
-The organization's website became inaccessible early that day, and wasn't reachable until the early morning of May 22.

 As a result of spending millions of dollars to promote his "end of the world" theory, many people sold everything they owned and donated it to Family Radio, sometimes even hundreds of thousands of dollars.
 The California Attorney General's office has been asked by the Freedom from Religion Foundation to investigate Camping and Family Stations, Inc. for "Fraud and Deceit".

-After leaving the Christian Reformed Church in 1988, Camping taught doctrines that largely conflicted with doctrines of the Reformed Church and traditional Christian teaching.
+After leaving the Christian Reformed Church in 1987, Camping taught doctrines that largely conflicted with traditional Christian teaching.
 The principles of Biblical hermeneutics upon which Camping framed his present teachings are: